Allotments

 Clearance complete.

-The area was split into 4 starter allotments, all of which were taken, and they are all being cultivated.
+The area was split into 4 starter allotments, all of which were taken.

 Will Durkin by his starter allotment